SenorFranco/BJ/README.md

 The "check" button simply shows the amount of each card left in the deck.
 This can be seen in the console.

+DOWNLOAD: download all the files and open the HTML file.

 Enjoy the game!